-If a person combating depression can spend as little as 20 minutes per day outdoors, according to a University of Toronto researcher in a study examining 26 years of research, they would see a vast improvement in their mood.
+We encourage anyone who is combating depression to spend at least 20 minutes per day outdoors.
+A University of Toronto researcher carried out a study examining 26 years of research.
+The results revealed that there was a vast improvement in mood levels for those who spent as little as 20 minutes in the sun.
 The study also confirmed, “that even low levels of physical activity (walking and gardening for 20-30 minutes a day) can ward off depression in people of all age groups (6).”

-Movement is very important.
-It not only aids our circulatory system, but it also helps the body produce endorphins and encephalin, nicknamed the “happy hormones”.
+Movement is essential.
+It aids our circulatory system and assists the body to produce endorphins and encephalin – also known as “happy hormones.”
 A walk in a park, cycling, swimming in the sea or a lake for 30 minutes are forms of exercise that most people can tolerate at levels specific to their physical condition.